 When someone you love has dementia

-I work with daughters, sons, siblings, couples — anyone who loves someone with dementia and wants to do it better and not lose themselves in the mix.
+I work with daughters, sons, siblings, couples, anyone who loves someone with dementia and wants to do it without losing themselves along the way.

 The Dementia Daughter Session